Dnakitare/atproto-mention-tracker/README.md

    - Verify your AT Protocol credentials
    - Check if the sentiment analysis service is running
    - Review the logs for any API errors

+4. **Redis connection issues**
+   - Verify Redis is running
+   - Check Redis configuration in `.env`
+   - Ensure the Redis PHP extension is installed

 ## License